Football Official

 can an offensive lineman be called for a block in the back when a rusher beats them to try and get to the quarterback

-Asked by umpref15 about 8 years ago
+Asked by umpref15 over 8 years ago

 I will definitively say, maybe.
 If the lineman maintains contact with the rusher and the opponent ends up facing away from the blocker, then no. It's continuous action and the original contact - that was legal - is continuing.
 However, if the defender gets past him and contact is lost, and then the O lineman pushes him in the back, then yes it can be IBB.